ys-23412/sbcontest2/README.md

-Scrapping sites and downloads information to upload to the apis.
+Scrapping sites and downloads information to upload to the apis, bcbid under progress.